Gross 2P reserves

 bopd gross production in 2019

 The Taq Taq licence area is located 60 km northeast of the Kirkuk oil field and the adjacent city of Kirkuk, 85 km southeast of the city of Erbil and 120 km northwest of the city of Sulaimaniah.
 The gross area of the Taq Taq licence area is approximately 951 square km.

 The Taq Taq field has been producing since 2006.
-As of 31 December 2018 the field had produced over 215 MMbbls, generating well over $12 billion in sales.
+As of 31 December 2018 the field had produced c.220 MMbbls, generating well over $12 billion in sales.
 The overriding strategy for the Taq Taq field is to generate free cash flow flow and maximise gross ultimate recovery.

 Production at Taq Taq was robust in the first half of 2019, averaging 13,150 bopd, as drilling on the flanks continued to be successful.
 The TT-32 deviated well completed in January on the northern flank of the field, followed by the TT-20z well on the western flank, and both added production of over 2,000 bopd.
 These wells then saw a decline in production and were choked back to control water production.
 Following the testing of water from the TT-33 well, on the southern flank, production reduced in the second half of the year, and the overall average for 2019 was 11,960.